woowenjun99/tp/docs/DeveloperGuide.md

 If you plan to use Intellij IDEA (highly recommended):

-1. **Configure the JDK**: Follow the guide [_[se-edu/guides] IDEA: Configuring the JDK_](https://se-education.org/guides/tutorials/intellijJdk.html) to ensure Intellij is configured to use **JDK 11 **.
+1. **Configure the JDK**: Follow the guide [_[se-edu/guides] IDEA: Configuring the JDK_](https://se-education.org/guides/tutorials/intellijJdk.html) to ensure Intellij is configured to use **JDK 11**.
-2. **Import the project as a Gradle project**: Follow the guide [_[se-edu/guides] IDEA: Importing a Gradle project_](https://se-education.org/guides/tutorials/intellijImportGradleProject.html) to import the project into IDEA.<br>
+2. **Import the project as a Gradle project**: Follow the guide [_[se-edu/guides] IDEA: Importing a Gradle project_](https://se-education.org/guides/tutorials/intellijImportGradleProject.html) to import the project into IDEA.
-   :exclamation: Note: Importing a Gradle project is slightly different from importing a normal Java project.
+   **Note:** Importing a Gradle project is slightly different from importing a normal Java project.
 3. **Verify the setup**:
     1. Run the `com.moneymoover.MoneyMoover` and try a few commands.
     2. Run the tests using `./gradlew check` to ensure they all pass.